vazco/eslint-config-vazco/CONTRIBUTING.md

 Because making adjustments in this config could break tests/builds for several projects, all changes must be proceeded with caution.

+Before adding or changing rules, make sure that other configurations that extend the changes do not overwrite them in undesirable way.

 To have high quality standards and keep developers happy at the same time, rules are democratically elected among Vazco team members.

 To make a new change in the config: